PyPSA/PyPSA/doc/user-guide/contingency-analysis.rst

 branches may not become overloaded after the outage of a selection of branches.

-The SCLOPF is called with the method :meth:`pypsa.Network.optimize.optimize_security_constrained`.
+The SCLOPF is called with the method :py:meth:`pypsa.Network.optimize.optimize_security_constrained`.

 Note that